The Challenge

 The pin locations and association of the components can be seen in the diagram shown to the right.

-The programming was done in CrossIDE in Assembly language.
-We first focused on establishing the random tone generator, creating different frequencies for the sounds, receiving input from the sensors, and displaying the score status on the LCD.
+The programming was done in CrossIDE in 8051 Assembly language.
+We first focused on receiving input from the sensors, establishing the random tone generator, creating different frequencies for the sounds, and then displaying the score status on the LCD.

 We went through multiple periods of trial and error to see correct changes in the input of the capacitor plates and determine the necessary time pauses between instances.